galaxyproject/galaxy-hub/src/tutorials/nt_rnaseq/index.md

 # Visualization

 Now that we have a list of transcript expression levels and their differential expression levels, it is time to visually inspect our transcript structures and the reads they were predicted from.
 It is a good practice to visually inspect (and present) loci with transcripts of interest.
-As we've seen above, Galaxy integrates will with the IGV browser.
+As we've seen above, Galaxy integrates well with the IGV browser.

 ## Prepare BAM files